rodyonraskolnikov/Python_Sales_Analysis/README.md

   - **Pandas:** Essential for handling, transforming, and analyzing structured data efficiently.
   - **Matplotlib:** Used to generate clear and informative visualizations to support insights.
 - **Jupyter Notebooks:** Offered an interactive and organized environment for executing Python code while seamlessly documenting the process.
-- **Visual Studio Code:** Served as my main code editor, helping me efficiently manage and execute scripts.
+- **Visual Studio Code:** Served as my code editor, helping me efficiently manage and execute scripts.
 - **Git & GitHub:** Played a crucial role in version control, tracking changes, and making my work accessible for collaboration and transparency.

 # Data Preparation and Cleanup